ChRotsides/Youtube_info_sender/README.md

 -Load unpacked
 Find the Extensions folder in this rep and select the manifest.json

-Every thing should work now
+Every thing should work now.

 To get the data that the extension is sending you go to this url http://localhost:60024/getData